User Roles: General Information

 You create or modify user roles in the following cases:

-• When you, as an implementation consultant, initially implement MYOB Advanced for your client and the predefined set of roles does not suit your client’s needs
+• You, as an implementation consultant, initially implement MYOB Acumatica for your client and the predefined set of roles does not suit your client’s needs.

-• When you, as a system administrator, were notified that the security policy of your company has changed and after a revision of the current set of roles, you need to modify access rights to MYOB Advanced elements
+• You, as a system administrator, were notified that the security policy of your company has changed and after a revision of the current set of roles, you need to modify access rights to MYOB Acumatica elements.

-• When you, as a system administrator, were notified about a new position being created in your company, for which the current set of roles does not cover the job description
+• You, as a system administrator, were notified about a new position being created in your company, for which the current set of roles does not cover the job description.

 Restriction Levels